 Can Menstruation Cause High Blood Pressure?

-We know that your blood pressure changes based on your age and gender, but does your period actually cause higher blood pressure when menstruating?
+We know that your blood pressure changes based on your age and gender, but does your period cause higher blood pressure when menstruating?
 According to a study reported by WebMD, 40 percent of women with moderate-to-severe pre-menstrual syndrome (PMS) were more likely to develop high blood pressure than women with mild-to-no PMS symptoms.

-High Blood Pressure Impacts on Women’s Health
+How High Blood Pressure Impacts Women’s Health

 High blood pressure is more prevalent in women compared to men, especially with age.
 Women may experience a disproportionate increase in their systolic blood pressure levels versus their diastolic levels around menopause or after.
 When women go through menopause, there is a stiffening of the blood vessels.
 This relates to Isolated Systolic Hypertension (ISH).
 ISH describes the pattern of high systolic reading and a normal systolic reading.